TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/CoreTesting.rst

 As shown there are various combinations available.
 Just go ahead, read the help output and play around.
 There are tons of further test suites to try.

+One interesting detail shouldn't be unmentioned: runTests.sh uses `typo3gmbh/phpXY <https://hub.docker.com/r/typo3gmbh/>`_ as main PHP containers.
+Those are loosely maintained and may be updated.
+Use the command `Build/Scripts/runTests.sh -u` once in a while to fetch latest versions of these containers.

 Debugging